AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/launch/security-best-practices.md

 - **Botnets**—The customer's Commerce server becomes part of a botnet that sends spam email.
 Although user data is not typically compromised, the customer's domain name might be blocklisted by spam filters, preventing delivery of any email from the domain.
 Alternatively, the customer's site becomes part of a botnet causing a distributed denial of service (DDOS) attack on another site/s.
 The botnet may block inbound IP traffic to the Commerce server, preventing customers from being able to shop.

 - **Direct server attacks**—Data is compromised, backdoors and malware are installed, and site operations are affected.
-Payment information---provided that it is not stored on the server--- is less likely to be compromised through these attacks.
+Payment information that is not stored on the server is less likely to be compromised through these attacks.

-- **Silent card capture**—In this most disastrous attack, intruders install hidden malware or card capture software, or worse, modify the checkout process to collect credit card data and send it to another site for sale on the dark web.
+- **Silent card capture**—In this most disastrous attack, intruders install hidden malware or card capture software, or worse, modify the checkout process to collect credit card data.
+Then, the data is sent to another site for sale on the dark web.
 Such attacks can go unnoticed for an extended time period and can result in major compromise of customer accounts and financial information.

 - **Silent keylogging**—The threat actor installs key logging code on the customer server to gather Admin user credentials so they can log in and launch other attacks without being detected.

 ### Protect against password guessing attacks

-Brute force password guessing attacks can result in unauthorized Admin panel access.
+Brute force password guessing attacks can result in unauthorized Admin access.
 Protect your site from these attacks by following these best practices:

 1. Identify and protect all points where the Commerce installation can be accessed from the outside world.

-   You can secure access to the Admin panel, which generally requires the most protection, by following Adobe's [priority recommendations](#priority-recommendations) when configuring your Commerce project.
+   You can secure access to the Admin, which generally requires the most protection, by following Adobe's [priority recommendations](#priority-recommendations) when configuring your Commerce project.

 1. Control access to the Commerce site by setting up an access control list that only allows access to users coming from a specified IP address or network.